 #4 Use Words that Work

 We’ve all seen the word “amazing” a thousand times.
 While it may work in a quick, casual post, in an essay you need every word to work for you.
-The more common the word, the more readers will tend to overlook it—and your writing as well.
+The more common the word, the more readers will tend to overlook it-and your writing as well.
 So if you want to write the word “happy,” try substituting a different word like “elated,” or “delighted.”
-When I was writing a personal essay, I would always write a first draft and then go through the essay, substituting more interesting or unusual words.
+When I was writing a personal essay, I would always write a first draft and then go through the essay, substituting more interesting or unusual words and this is what I imagine the best essay writing service 2019 does too!

 #5: Create a Flow